InAnYan/physics-solver/README.md

 The History of the Calculus and the Development of Computer Algebra Systems

 Problem with Haskell - it is tooooo strict

+Compare these two quantities ...
+Find the force and convert it to the kilograms....

+Variables are determined only by one word

+TODO: CONTEXT!!!!